 The Trustees

-The Trustees are Carlos Burgos, and Myfanwy Taylor.
-We are currently recruiting for more trustees.
+The Trustees are Carlos Burgos, Myfanwy Taylor, and Ariana Markowitz.
+We are currently recruiting for more Trustees.
 Further information can be found here, but feel free to contact us if you have any questions.

 Carlos Burgos is Chair of the West Green Road/Seven Sisters Development Trust.
 He is the co-founder of the Pedro Achata Trust, a charity which helps Latin American migrants develop their potential whilst living in the UK.